lblod/ember-mu-dynamic-forms/README.md

 This addon adds a model file, form-solution.js in the host app (see blueprints).
 This provides an entry point to link the dynamic forms with the model you want to talk about.

-Once installed and configured in the host app, the file coud look like e.g. :
+Once installed and configured in the host app, the file could look like e.g. :

 ```
 import FormSolution from '@lblod/ember-mu-dynamic-forms/models/form-solution' ;